SoftVarE-Group/feature-model-benchmark/README.md

  4. Find feature models of domain business or with more than 70,000 features:
 	- *Enter* domain;features *and then* business;>70000
 	- *Enter* domain|features *and then* business|>70000
+ 5. Find feature models of domain systems software but not format DIMACS
+	- *Enter* domain,features *and then* systems software,-DIMACS
+ 6. Find feature models of domain business or not format DIMACS
+	- *Enter* domain;format *and then* business;-DIMACS

 | Name | Domain | Format | #Features | #CTC | Source |
 | --- | --- | --- | --- | --- | --- |